 Groome Transportation is a DIA (Denver International Airport) shuttle with a pickup location at the CSU Transit Center.
 It runs early morning to late night seven days a week.

-Standard fare is around $35 one way.
-A home address pickup and drop-off option is available at an increased rate.
+Standard fare is around $40 one way.
+A home address pickup and drop-off may be available at an increased rate.

 Windsor and Greeley: Poudre Express

-A commuter bus line connecting Fort Collins, Windsor, and Greeley began in 2020.
+This commuter bus line connects Fort Collins, Windsor, and Greeley.
 The Poudre Express offers free Wi-Fi so you can relax, read, watch, and study while you ride.

-The route operates four runs in the morning and three in the afternoon/evening, making five stops in Windsor, Greeley, and Fort Collins.
+The route operates multiple morning, afternoon, and evening runs on weekdays, making seven stops in Windsor, Greeley, and Fort Collins.
 The route is free for CSU students with a Ram Card.